sv-tools/grade/README.md

 [![Version](https://img.shields.io/github/release/sv-tools/grade.svg)](https://github.com/sv-tools/grade/releases/latest)
 [![Codecov](https://img.shields.io/codecov/c/github/sv-tools/grade)](https://codecov.io/gh/sv-tools/grade)

-`grade` transforms Go benchmark data into various format so that you can uploads the data to a database and track the performance over time.
+`grade` transforms Go benchmark data into various format so that you can upload the data to a database and track the performance over time.

 This is a fork of the [influxdata/grade](https://github.com/influxdata/grade).
 The main reason for the forking the project is the support of various drivers, such as `Json` and `MongoDB`.